Hugging, Kissing, Telling Your Parents “I Love You”

 My mum on the other hand hardly says she loves me except I’m ill or I’m leaving home after a visit.
 She rarely hugs me except I’m leaving home.
 She feels it’s awkward showing love that way.
 She’ll rather outdo herself by getting me gifts to prove she loves me.

 I’ve realized over the years that people are wired differently and they can’t give what they don’t have.
-Most of our parents were raised with “iron hands” void of verbal love and care so they treat their kids’ same way but for those who have travelled or associated with people who act differently, so they learn and implement, just like my dad.
+Most of our parents were raised with “iron hands” void of verbal love and care so they treat their kids’ the same way but for those who have traveled or associated with people who act differently, so they learn and implement, just like my dad.

 For many parent’s it will be absurd for their children to try hugging them or even say “I love you”, they might ask if they’re in need of a favour or something is wrong somewhere.
-I pray our generation show greater love to their kids, not just by action buy-in words too.
+I pray our generation shows greater love to their kids, not just by action buy-in words too.
 The verbal expression means a lot.
 People fall prey to outsiders when they lack love at home, imagine the first time your child hears these three words “I love you” it’s from a stranger.
 If you’ve got your parents alive, change their mindset subtly, they will appreciate it.
 If you’ve got kids, show and tell them just how much you love them.